mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 kubectl create secret generic cas-users --from-literal=users=minikube::Mellon
 ```

-Then, we get produce a relevant YAML configuration, put it in a `secrets.yaml` file and apply that via `kubectl`:
+Then, we get to produce a relevant YAML configuration, put it in a `secrets.yaml` file, and apply that via `kubectl`:
 {% include googlead1.html  %}
 ```bash
 kubectl get secrets cas-users -o yaml > secrets.yaml